 Upon completion of this section, you will be able to:

-- Describe how to implement the core elements of ASPs into practice
+• Describe the importance of core elements of ASP in practice

 NOTE: Because this curriculum was initially designed specifically for fellows, you may hear/see repeated reference to "fellows" ,"stewards in training" or "fellow/trainees".